AjuntamentdeBarcelona/decidim-barcelona/decidim-stats/README.md

 The module has different pieces:

 - `Decidim::Stats::Runner`, which calculates the stats.
 Internally, it uses:
   - `Decidim::Stats::Performers`, which define how to group users by different metrics.
+The `Performers` select the users that have performed some action to later compute the stats from them.
 Each performer groups users by different criteria.
 Only users verified via the Census are considered.
 Current `performers` are:
     - `AgeGroup`, grouping by birth date
     - `District`, grouping by district
     - `Gender`, grouping by user sex/gender